JustinValet/ApiGitHub_Connector/README.md

 ```

-* plot the number of stars per repository
+* Plot the number of stars per repository

 ```
 import pandas as pd